All Episodes

 Idaho should be Donald Trump's clarion call on immigration.

-Five year old special needs girls who was smaller for her age, so she was smaller than five, okay, who was stripped naked, who was urinated on and in her mouth and raped.
+Five-year-old special needs girls who was smaller for her age, so she was smaller than five, okay, who was stripped naked, who was urinated on and in her mouth and raped.

-And the medi when I first reported the story, one of one of two or three um um websites that reported it, we came under enormous criticism, uh, you know, visceral attacks by the left that the story didn't happen, and then when it of course it did happen because you heard the eyewitness, um, they said we got the story w wrong because we had said, and this I'd gotten from someone who was there, uh Syrian refugees, but they were from Iraq and Sudan.
+And then when, of course, it did happen because you heard the eyewitness, they said we got the story wrong because we had said, and this I had gotten from someone who was there, Syrian refugees, but they were from Iraq and Sudan.

 It's not an issue of whether they were from Syria or Iraq or Sudan or Afghanistan.